FAQs: Alternative Incarceration Branch

 - The kiosk in the Adult Detention Center lobby, adjacent to the Alternative Incarceration Branch, accepts cash and credit cards.

 - The money safe in the Adult Detention Center lobby accepts money orders and cashier checks (no personal checks or cash) made out to the inmate's full name.
 Include the inmate’s number and your name and address.
 Do not put the money order or cashier check in an envelope, and do not include any correspondence to the inmate.
-Most banking facilities and convenience stores will issue cashier’s check/money order.
+Most banking facilities and convenience stores will issue a cashier’s check/money order.

-- Effective December 3, AccessCorrections.com is the new online deposit service.
-Use AccessCorrections.com to make a credit card payment from a computer.
+- AccessCorrections.com is the online deposit service.
+Use AccessCorrections.com to make a credit card payment.
 Please note that this online vendor charges a fee.
 Need more information?
 Call the provider toll free at 1-866-345-1884.

 The inmate will have access to the money within 72 hours after it is deposited.
 Please note that inmates are charged $2 per day of incarceration to offset the cost of their housing.
 An inmate who does not have funds to cover this fee will have his or her account debited each day until a deposit is made.
 After the account is reconciled, the inmate will have access to the account balance.